Table of Contents

 A few of the advantages of using crowdfunding for a startup business include:

-• Access to nontraditional funding: Entrepreneurs and small business owners may be able to get funds outside the standard sources and avoid the sometimes rigid requirements that accompany them.
+• Access to nontraditional funding: Entrepreneurs and small business owners may be able to receive funds from beyond standard sources and avoid the sometimes rigid requirements that accompany them.

-• Sites are often user-friendly: Especially with some of the more popular crowdfunding platforms, it can be easy to tell your startup’s story, feature compelling media and messaging, offer incentives and rewards, and have a one-stop-shop for potential backers to find you.
+• Sites are often user-friendly: Specifically, with some of the more popular crowdfunding platforms, it can be easy to narrate your startup’s story, feature compelling media and messaging, offer incentives and rewards, and have a one-stop shop for potential backers to find you.

 • A built-in brain trust: Customers (and backers) are only ever a click or two away.
 This gives you the chance to call on them for feedback and ideas and field their questions, concerns, and complaints.
 This continuous communication loop creates a built-in brain trust.